slightknack/slightknack.dev/content/passerine/schedule.md

 A process with its own queue may limit cross-process synchronization, but it does not ensure the workload is evenly distributed.
 One process could accumulate a large number of tasks, while others remain idle, already having completed the work they were assigned.
 So, how do we evenly distribute tasks among processes?

 ## Evenly Distributing Tasks Among Processes
-When a process has run out of work to do, it should be able to aquire more work.
+When a process has run out of work to do, it should be able to acquire more work.
 To do this, it 'steals' work from sibling processes.
 This is known as a work-stealing synchronizer, and is used by languages like Go, Kotlin, and Rust (Tokio).

 The way we'll implement stealing is simple.
 When a task has run out of stuff to do, it selects a sibling at random, and attempts to steal half their tasks.

 ## Time is Short — Savor it
 But what if there are few tasks to steal?
-Processes shouldn't waste **CPU** time trying to steal from others in vain.
+Processes shouldn't waste CPU time trying to steal from others in vain.
 A processor with nothing better to do should do nothing.
 We'll call the state of doing nothing *sleeping*.
 If a process attempts to steal from another awake process and finds nothing, it goes to sleep.
 If it is able to steal successfully, it tries to wake up a random process to further the distribution of work.

 This wake-up/sleep mechanism smoothly ramps the number of awake processes to match the computational workload.